JBRIT: Guidelines for Authors

 Journal Scope & Aims

-If you would like your work to have wide distribution, J. Bot.
+If you would like your work to have wide, bilingual distribution, J. Bot.
 Res.
 Inst.
 Texas provides it—along with quick turnaround, personal service, and expert advice.
 All submissions are peer-reviewed.
 See below and/or please contact the Editor for the latest submission information.

 Submission due dates for J. Bot.
 Res.
 Inst.
 Texas